fenner/probe-clarification/draft-ietf-intarea-rfc8335bis.md

 interface by address, that address can be a member of any address family.
-For example, an ICMPv4 Extended Echo Request message can carry an Interface Identification Object that identifies the probed interface by IPv4, IPv6, or IEEE 802 address.
-Likewise, an ICMPv6 Extended Echo Request message can carry an Interface Identification Object that identifies the probed interface by IPv4, IPv6, or IEEE 802 address.
+For example, an ICMPv4 Extended Echo Request message can carry an Interface Identification Object that identifies the probed interface by IPv4 or IPv6 address.
+Likewise, an ICMPv6 Extended Echo Request message can carry an Interface Identification Object that identifies the probed interface by IPv4 or IPv6 address.

 The Interface Identification Object MAY be followed by an optional data section, which is not interpreted but is simply present to be